hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 Some or all of the inherited parents can start in the off state, which means while their attributes override any ancestor or other type lesser in inheritance, those attributes will not be available for reading or writing until that parent is turned on

-# events on the type element

-Can have an event listeners for applying or removing a live attribute, on the type level, for all elements.
-These events are same name as those live events on element.
-The element event can override